RaymondLoranger/io_ansi_table/README.md

 After adding `IO ANSI Table` as a dependency, run `mix deps.get` to install it.

-Then in your `config/config.exs` file, configure table headers and key header.
+Then in your `config/config.exs` file, configure table headers and key headers.

 Here is an example, if your table relates to GitHub Issues: